Disabled Facilities Grants

 What type of work is eligible for a disabled facilities grant?

-Disabled Facilities Grants are awarded for essential adaptations to give a disabled person better freedom of movement around the house.
+Disabled Facilities Grants are awarded for essential adaptations to give a disabled person better freedom of movement around the house that the Occupational Therapist has reccommended.
 This work includes:

 - widening doors or installing ramps